 HP Multi Jet Fusion

-The way Fusion Jet works is that a print head ejects a heat-conducting liquid (called the fusing agent) onto a layer of powder.
+The way Multi Jet Fusion works is that a print head ejects a heat-conducting liquid (called the fusing agent) onto a layer of powder.
 Immediately after printing, a heat source (infrared light) is applied.
 The powder in the areas containing the fusing agent is heated up more effectively than the powder without the agent and the former is fused together.
 In simple words, the fusing agent (which is black) absorbs more energy than the raw (white) powder.

 In addition, the technology uses a second agent, called the detailing agent.
 Unlike the fusing agent, the detailing agent is isolating.
 The detailing agent is ejected around the areas where the fusing agent is applied.
 The agent is required to ensure the printing of sharp edges; it creates a clear temperature difference between the printed areas and the loose, unused powder around it.
 Without the detailing agent, the edges could become rounded and the details blurry.